dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 Blazor is a web framework designed to run server-side in ASP.NET Core (*Blazor Server*) versus client-side in the browser on a [WebAssembly](https://webassembly.org/)-based .NET runtime (*Blazor WebAssembly*, *Blazor WASM*).
 Regardless of the hosting model, the app and component models *are the same*.

-This article describes Blazor's hosting models and addresses the following questions:

-* *What are the differences in hosting models to decide on Blazor Server versus Blazor WebAssembly (WASM)?
-* *Should I use Blazor Server or Blazor WebAssembly (WASM)?*
+This article describes Blazor's hosting models and helps you decide which hosting model to select: *Should I use Blazor Server or Blazor WebAssembly (WASM)?*
-* *Which hosting model should I select?*

 ## Blazor Server